 Our courtship was rocky with 4 break-ups, but in the end we decided the risk was worth it. 😉

 We got married on a beautiful November day in 2008.
 Afterwards, we spent two years in Alamo, NV where Cody was a horse trainer and ranch hand on the Whipple Ranch.
 Like our rocky courtship, our first few years was no walk in the park.
 (Shout out to those who worked hard at the beginning to enjoy rich relationship now!)
-After two years, Cody was diagnosed with Multiple Sclerosis and I found out I was pregnant literally while Cody lay on a hospital bed not able to walk.
+After two years, Cody was diagnosed with Multiple Sclerosis and I found out I was pregnant while Cody lay on a hospital bed, not able to walk.
 It was a wild time and changed the course of life together forever.
 Cody has since completely recovered and has been blessed with good health since just a few months after the episode.

-We spent our 31/2 years in Rexburg going to school, working and trying to figure out parenting.
+We spent our 3.5 years in Rexburg going to school, working and trying to figure out parenting.
 Cody graduated at the ripe old age of 30, and I earned my Master’s degree from Morehead State University December 2013.
-I LOVED teaching at BYU-Idaho, almost as much as I loved attending BYU-Idaho for my own undergraduate degree.
+I loved teaching at BYU-Idaho, almost as much as I loved attending BYU-Idaho for my own undergraduate degree.
 Spending time with the university students in my classes was a dream come true.
 I really did love every one of my students!
 The lessons I taught them may have impacted me more at times, but I hope my students have good memories of their experience in my classes.

 After graduations, we headed to the midwest where Cody now works as a welding engineer.
 We added two more daughters to the family in quick succession, bought a home and enjoy life in Wisconsin, despite it being far from all our extended family.
 We have wonderful friends here and feel very blessed.